January 14, 2011 – March 4, 2011

 February 18 , 2011

-During his earthly ministry, Jesus showed great sympathy for sick and suffering people.
-Many of the wonderful stories in the New Testament gospels are about his healing of lepers, his giving sight to the blind, his curing of insufferable diseases.
-If Christ had that much compassion on people while he lived on earth, can we still believe in his power to heal?
+There are many of the wonderful stories in the New Testament gospels about Jesus Christ healing lepers, giving sight to the blind, or curing insufferable diseases.
+Can we still believe in his power to heal?
 What about when he doesn’t heal us like we think he should?